Does Length of Methadone Treatment Really Matter?

 Anyone who requires methadone treatment has already reached a point where considerable brain dysfunction is present.
 As a general rule, length of methadone treatment should run for a minimum of year regardless of addiction severity or co-occurring mental health issues.
 Otherwise, the risk of relapse and a return to drug use runs incredibly high.

-If you or someone you know struggles with chronic opiate addiction and need help finding a program that meets your needs, please don’t hesitate to call our toll-free helpline at 800-678-5931(Who Answers?) to speak with one of our addiction specialists.
+If you or someone you know struggles with chronic opiate addiction and need help finding a program that meets your needs, please don’t hesitate to call our toll-free helpline at 800-678-5931(Paid Advertiser) to speak with one of our addiction specialists.

 Looking for Help?